 Students Today - Alumni Tomorrow

-This presentation engages and informs students about the Alumni Association’s student membership program, which is the largest student organization on campus.
+This presentation engages and informs students about the Alumni Association’s student membership program - the largest student organization on campus.
 We believe a student’s lifelong connection to the Carolina community begins the moment he or she steps foot on campus, and we highlight the many events and benefits that student members enjoy.
 We also discuss our student advisory board, the governing body of the student membership program, and the leadership development opportunities that come from being a part of it.
 We always come prepared with plenty of giveaways for students who contribute to the conversation!

 My Carolina Alumni Association